Solid Waste Reduction & Diversion Plan

 Presenting the Plan

-This plan provides a detailed picture of the City’s progress on waste diversion and lays out a roadmap for actions needed to achieve the 70% waste diversion target.
+In January 2021, the Administration presented Saskatoon's Solid Waste Reduction & Diversion Plan which was received as information by City Council.
+The plan provides a detailed picture of the City’s progress on waste diversion and lays out a roadmap for actions needed to achieve the 70% waste diversion target.

 VISION: We produce less waste and recycle or compost most of it.